Lessor: The role of lessor

-For the whole time period of the Leasing Contract the property is in the ownership of the lessor.
+For the whole time period of the leasing contract, the property is in the ownership of the lessor.

-In case of failure of reimbursements of lease payments under the schedule specified in the contract the lessor has the right to exempt the property from the Lessee.
-In case of bankruptcy of the Lessee the lessor has the priority right for payments.
+In case of failure of reimbursements of lease payments under the schedule specified in the contract, the lessor has the right to exempt the property from the lessee.
+In case of bankruptcy of the lessee, the lessor has the priority right for payments.

-If the lessor contrary to the contract has interfered with the choice of the seller or leasing subject, he bears the responsibility for non-delivery of the equipment, personal injury of citizens while using the leasing subject, damage which is caused to the property of the Lessee and the third Parties.
-There are however exceptions from this norm.
+If the lessor contrary to the contract has interfered with the choice of the seller or leasing subject, they bear the responsibility for non-delivery of the equipment, personal injury of citizens while using the leasing subject, damage which is caused to the property of the lessee and the third parties.
+There are, however, exceptions from this norm.

-In case of implementation of a high-priced project the lessor may involve into the transaction additional sources of financial assets (through banks, insurance companies, investment funds, etc.).
+In case of implementation of a high-priced project, the lessor may involve into the transaction additional sources of financial assets (through banks, insurance companies, investment funds, etc.).

 Official leasing operator

-Official leasing provider (dealer) is a special type of lessor.
+An official leasing provider (dealer) is a special type of lessor.
 This is the official supplier of specialized machinery, transport and equipment directly to the final consumer or through a leasing company.
-Official leasing operator cooperates with manufacturers (subsidiary offices) of prime machinery under the operator (dealer) agreement.
+An official leasing operator cooperates with manufacturers (subsidiary offices) of prime machinery under the operator (dealer) agreement.

 For the leasing company the official leasing operator acts as: